BOOK YOUR COVID-19 VACCINE TODAY!

 PLAN AHEAD FOR TWO DOSES

-It is important that you receive two doses of your COVID-19 vaccine at least twelve weeks apart.
+It is important that you receive two doses of your COVID-19 vaccine.
 Full protection against COVID-19 will not occur until about a week after your second dose.

 PREPARING FOR YOUR VACCINE